JavaTheHut17/SoftTech_Group_06/Milestone2/Coverage_Testing_Report.md

 ### 2.1 Description

-Explain how you designed the test cases (i.e., test_all_functions.py) to reach 100% statement coverage.
+To achieve full test coverage, we designed and implemented each function separately and then wrote corresponding test cases for each function to ensure proper validation of their functionality, before adding and implementing all functions into test_all_functions.py.

 ### 2.2 Testing Results